metasidd/Orb/README.md

 ### Preset Configurations

-The package includes several beautiful preset configurations that you can use out of the box:
+Explore these beautiful configurations to see what you can achieve.
+Copy any of the presets below to use in your own project, and feel free to customize them to match your vision.

 ```swift
 // Mystic